 Output 2.1.1.
 Minimum 4 national Reclamation Centers upgraded to ensure supply of recovered and reclaimed HCFC-22 to the local servicing market

-Since recovery, recycling and reclaim of refrigerants will be made mandatory by law starting from 2021, it is proposed to upgrade 2-5 large national HCFC Reclamation Centers and 2 small technical maintenance centers as the success in operating of these centers can lead to smoothening of the phase-out of HCFC-22 through reducing demand for virgin HCFC-22.
+Since recovery, recycling and reclaim of refrigerants will be made mandatory by law starting from 2021, it is proposed to upgrade 2-5 large national HCFC Reclamation Centers and 2 small technical maintenance centers, engaging at least one women-led centre, as the success in operating of these centers can lead to smoothening of the phase-out of HCFC-22 through reducing demand for virgin HCFC-22.

 Practical result: Reclaim centres strengthened with sophisticated refrigerant identifiers to support HCFC reclaim system.